Misinformation-Analysis/Misinformation-Analysis.github.io/index.md

 **Label Weights of Example Article**

-One example of what happens after clustering is shown for the following article—House Republicans Fret About Winning Their Health Care Suit.
-The following chart shows the likelihoods that the article belongs to each label.
+One example of what happens after clustering is shown for the following article— _House Republicans Fret About Winning Their Health Care Suit_.
+The following chart shows the likelihoods that the article belongs to each label/category.

 ![Image](images/Single_Article_Probability.png)

-Based on the words used in this article, including “health”, “law”, “court”, and “insurance”, we would expect this to be under label 6.
-However, it also shares some overlap with the words "president" and "report" commonly found in label 5 (political investigations), as well as the word "team" commonly found in label 7 (sports), adding to its likelihood of belonging to those groups.
+Based on the words used in this article, including “health”, “law”, “court”, and “insurance”, we would expect this to be under label 6 (Healthcare).
+However, it also shares some overlap with the words "president" and "report" commonly found in label 5 (Political Investigations), as well as the word "team" commonly found in label 7 (sports), adding to its likelihood of belonging to those groups.
 As such, our model gives it around an 76% likelihood of being under label 6, as well as a ~9% likelihood of being under label 5 and a ~6% likelihood for label 7.

 It is worth noting that our distribution will have outlier articles.
 The outliers are either articles that don’t fit very well into any of the topics, or articles that are a combination of the topics.
 For example, a scientific article about space would be unlikely to fit strongly into any of the topics, or share a lot of words in common with them.
 On the other hand, an article about the presidential race and its impact on healthcare would likely share many words between labels 4 and 6.

 **Visualizations for Each Label**

 Below, we have created word clouds showing the most frequent 15 words for each of the 10 groups.
 The words' sizes are directly proportional to their TF-IDF value used to cluster these articles.
 It is quite easy to see the general subject matter of each of the clusters based on these visualizations.
+This word cloud pictures were also how we decided on the category names.

 **Group 0: "International Affairs"**
 ![Image](images/Word_Clouds/Group_0.png)